-We have a defined-contribution employee benefit plan (401(k) Plan) incorporating provisions of Section 401(k) of the Internal Revenue Code.
-Our employees must have attained the age of 21 and have completed thirty days of service to be eligible to participate in the 401(k) Plan.
+The Company has a defined-contribution employee benefit plan (401(k) Plan) incorporating provisions of Section 401(k) of the Internal Revenue Code.
+Employees must have attained the age of 21 and have completed thirty days of service to be eligible to participate in the 401(k) Plan.
 Under the provisions of the 401(k) Plan, a plan member may make contributions, on a tax-deferred basis, not to exceed 20% of compensation, subject to IRS limitations.
-The Company has not provided matching contributions through December 31, 2008.
+The Company has not provided matching contributions through December 31, 2009.